Science Enrichment Program

 Students from Science First are invited to apply for our College First paid high-school internship program.
 College First is an extension of Science First but also includes career mentorship with Garden staff and critical assistance in preparation for college.

-The Science Career Continuum is made possible by the generous support of an anonymous donor, The Brinson Foundation, Capital One Financial Corporation, the William J. Clancy Foundation, Discover Financial Services, The Helen V. Froehlich Foundation, Lloyd A. Fry Foundation, Leo S. Guthman Fund, HSBC, Institute of Museum and Library Services, ITW, Kemper Educational and Charitable Fund, Bertha Lebus Charitable Trust, Harold M. and Adeline S. Morrison Family Foundation, Sheridan Foundation, Stanley Smith Horticultural Trust, Sterling Partners, The Trillium Foundation, and the W.P. & H.B.
+The Science Career Continuum is made possible by the generous support of by an anonymous donor, The Brinson Foundation, Lloyd A. Fry Foundation, The Hearst Foundation, HSBC, Institute of Museum and Library Services, ITW, Kemper Educational and Charitable Fund, Colonel Stanley R. McNeil Foundation, Paul M. Angell Family Foundation, Alvin H. Baum Family Fund, Discover Financial Services, Harold M. and Adeline S. Morrison Family Foundation, Sage Foundation, Stanley Smith Horticultural Trust, Trillium Foundation, William J. Clancy Foundation, Bertha Lebus Charitable Trust, Takiff Family Foundation, and the W.P. & H.B.
 White Foundation.